f4exb/sdrangel/plugins/channelrx/demodchirpchat/readme.md

   - To get an idea of what is LoRa: [here](https://www.link-labs.com/blog/what-is-lora)
   - A detailed inspection of LoRa modulation and protocol: [here](https://static1.squarespace.com/static/54cecce7e4b054df1848b5f9/t/57489e6e07eaa0105215dc6c/1464376943218/Reversing-Lora-Knight.pdf)

-&#9888; Only spread factors of 11 and 12 are working in LoRa mode thus with the distance enhancement active (DE=2)
+&#9888; Only spread factors of 11 and 12 are working in LoRa mode with the distance enhancement active (DE=2)

 Transmissions from the RN2483 module (SF=11 and SF=12 with DE=2) could be successfully received.
 It has not been tested with Semtech SX127x hardware.
 This LoRa decoder is designed for experimentation.
 For production grade applications it is recommended to use dedicated hardware instead.